-The final part of our buying a car in New Zealand guide is dedicated to getting car insurance for your recently bought car or campervan.
-While vehicle insurance is not mandatory in New Zealand, it is still a part of the car-buying process that many backpackers want to include.
-Some reasons you might want to consider getting vehicle insurance while road tripping in New Zealand are:
+The final part of any car or campervan-buying process in New Zealand is getting insurance.
+Although vehicle insurance is not mandatory in New Zealand, it is still a part of the car-buying process that many backpackers or travellers on an extended trip want to include.
+Some reasons you might want to consider getting backpacker car or campervan insurance in New Zealand are:

-- Even if you are a seasoned driver, there are other idiots on the road who car causes an accident involving your vehicle.
+- Even if you are a seasoned driver, there are other idiots on the road who can cause an accident involving your vehicle.

-So, if you’re considering covering yourself or your vehicle while backpacking in New Zealand, take a look at our guide below to see what car insurance-buying decisions you will need to make.
+So, if you’re considering covering yourself or your vehicle while backpacking in New Zealand, take a look at our backpacker car insurance guide below to see what car insurance-buying decisions you will need to make.

 Decide What Type of Car Insurance Cover You Want

-There are three types of vehicle insurance you can get:
+There are three types of vehicle insurance you can get in New Zealand:

 - Comprehensive covers the cost of damages to your own vehicle, as well as damages to any other vehicle involved.